 Professor Keith McLay, who has expertise in early modern military and navy.
 Keith has published on early modern warfare and on army and naval organisation and command, as well as more recently, on the Edwardian navy.

 Who will teach you

 Dr Oliver Godsmark is Senior Lecturer in History with an interest in colonialism, South Asia and India’s partition.
 His research focuses on citizenship and democracy, caste and tribe, and the South Asian diaspora.
 Experienced in public-facing history, he teaches across the undergraduate History programme, and is the programme leader for MA History.

-You will need a good honours degree (1st or 2:1) in any subject, or its international equivalent.
-Applications may be considered if you have a 2:2 honours degree and/or significant relevant professional experience.
+You will need a good honours degree (1st or 2:1) in a relevant humanities or social sciences subject, or its international equivalent.
+Applications may also be considered if you have a 2:2 honours degree, or a good honours degree in an unrelated subject, where you have significant relevant experience.